Pre-Dentistry is not a major, but it is a plan of study to begin your career in dentistry.

 BIOL 315.
 Genetics.
 3 Credits.

 An introduction to genetics, with emphasis on classical genetic analysis and the biochemistry of gene transmission, expression and regulation.
-Prerequisites: BIOL 150, BIOL 150L, BIOL 151, and BIOL 151L or an equivalent approved by the department.
+Prerequisite: BIOL 150, BIOL 150L, BIOL 151, and BIOL 151L or an equivalent approved by the department.
 F.

 ENGL 110.
 College Composition I. 3 Credits.